Support for Perinatal & Postpartum Mental Health in London, Ontario

 In-person sessions at 305–111 Waterloo Street in London, Ontario, and virtual sessions available across Ontario.
 I can usually see new and expecting parents within 1 to 3 days.

-• Intrusive or frightening thoughts
+• Intrusive images or thoughts about something happening to your baby

 How I Can Help